eborbath/eborbath.github.io/_pages/for_students.md

 ## Recommendation Letters

 - As a general rule, I only write recommendation letters for students from whom I have read at least one term paper.
-- Please try to contact me **at least one week in advance** of the letter submission deadline.
+- Please try to contact me **at least two weeks in advance** of the letter submission deadline.

 ---